Exawind/nalu-wind/docs/source/examples/peregrine.rst

   1. Create the conda environment::

       module load conda
-      conda create -n nalu_python -c conda-forge python=3.6 numpy ruamel.yaml netCDF4 matplotlib scipy
+      conda create -n nalu_python -c conda-forge python=3.6 numpy ruamel.yaml netCDF4 matplotlib scipy pandas

   2. Set the Nalu environment.
 This is the same environment used to compile Nalu.
-If this has not been set, then can be done by adding the following function to ``${HOME}/.bash_profile``::
+If this has not been set, then it can be done by adding the following function to ``${HOME}/.bash_profile``::

       function nalu_env {